shmidtelson/wp-post-rating/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-WP-POST-RATING is powerful rating plugin with ajax security requests.
+## WP-POST-RATING is powerful rating plugin with ajax security requests.

-Features:
-**Very faster**
+###Features:
+* Very faster
-Plugin use OOP and Vanilla JS, svg icons and CSS variables **Seo-friendly**
+*Plugin use OOP and Vanilla JS, svg icons and CSS variables*

+* Seo-friendly
-Plugin use Schema for show stars rating in google search results **Without jQuery (Native js)**
+*Plugin use Schema for show stars rating in google search results*

+* Without jQuery (Native js)
+*Native js is very fast*

-**Customize color of stars**
+* Customize color of stars
-You may customize color of stars and second color automatically generated
+*You may customize color of stars and second color automatically generated*

 == Installation ==

 1. Upload `wp-post-rating` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In settings copy shortcode and put it in your template.

-== Screenshots ==

-1. How to displaing on your site
-2. List of all votes
-3. Settings page
-4. Display widget on frontend
-5. Widget settings

 == Changelog ==

 = 1.0.4 =